thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 # Adding products to cart with Commerce.js using Vue.js

-This guide will walk you through on how to use Commerce.js with Vue.js framework to add products into the cart.
-It will also go over how to remove the products, and how to change the product’s quantity.
+This guide will walk you through on how to add products into a cart using Vue.js and Commerce.js.
+It will also cover how to remove products the cart, and how to change the product quantities inside the cart.

 Commerce.js v2 will be used in this guide.